mitradranirban/samaano-fonts/README.md

 The Name Samaano comes fron the Hindi word Samaan , meaning equal indicating the spaces are equal in this font.
-Indic fonts are usually made monospaced, but the designer will use his experience with developing MitraMono, the only monospaced Bengali font made way back in 2002.
+Indic fonts are usually never made monospaced, but the designer will use his experience with developing MitraMono, the only monospaced Bengali font made way back in 2002.

 ![Sample Image](documentation/image1.png)